mmarbout/Tuto_MetaTOR/Tuto.md

 # Tutorial MetaTOR

-In this notebook we will give an example on how to run MetaTOR [[1]](#References) in order to bin metganomics assembly into MAGs and explain the output of the pipeline.
+In this notebook we will give an example on how to run MetaTOR in order to bin a small metganomics assembly into MAGs and explain the output of the pipeline.

 ## Table of contents